nricciardi/taskup/README.md

 ## Get Started

-To get started this app is necessary install the required dependencies.
+To start this app all required dependencies have to be installed.

 ### Dependencies